rbatorsky/intro-to-ngs-bioinformatics/lessons/03_Alignment.md

 NNNNNNNNNNNNNNNNNNNNN             <-- sequence
 …
 ```
-This is an example of fasta format
+This is an example of FASTA format.
+FASTA format is similar to the first two lines of FASTQ format, storing only the
+sequence name and sequence.

 3. Load the BWA module, which will give us access to the `bwa` program:
 ```